GeoMOER/moer-mpg-geoai/docs/units/_unit01/unit01-05_setup_working_environment.md

 If you encounter errors during this installation process, try to install the packages separately for making troubleshooting more convenient.
 {: .notice--info}

 Please *check* the result by navigating to the directory using your favorite file manger.
-In addition please check the returned `envrmt` list.
+In addition, please check the returned `envrmt` list.
 It contains all of the paths as character strings in a convenient list structure.

 ```r
 str(envrmt)